intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```bash
 --jars ${BIGDL_HOME}/bigdl-dllib-spark_${SPAKR_VERSION}-${BIGDL_VERSION}-jar-with-dependencies.jar,${BIGDL_HOME}/bigdl-orca-spark_${SPAKR_VERSION}-${BIGDL_VERSION}-jar-with-dependencies.jar
 ```
+* For yarn-cluster mode, we recommend that you use the datasets stored in remote resources like HDFS instead of downloading to avoid possible network connection errors.
+You can directly set `remote_dir` argument to the remote datasets path.
 ### Note:
 * Do not set `${PYSPARK_DRIVER_PYTHON}` when running programs on yarn-cluster mode.

+Now, let's run the example on yarn-cluster mode with the following script:
 ```bash
 spark-submit \
     --conf spark.yarn.appMasterEnv.PYSPARK_PYTHON=environment/bin/python \